 Regular visitors to your home will also need an introduction.
 Remember, you are not just showing off your new puppy, you are teaching the pup how to meet new people and preparing them to be confident around people for a lifetime.
 Mail and delivery carriers, neighbors, dog sitters, and friends will be some of the new people you should introduce to your pup.

 Socialization to Places

 Gradually expose your puppy to the common activities and sounds in your home.
 First introduce sounds from a distance, like an adjacent room.
-Startling sounds include hair dryer, doorbell, vacuum cleaner, and the neighborhood garbage collection.
+Startling sounds include a hair dryer, doorbell, vacuum cleaner, and the neighborhood garbage collection.
 Unusual surfaces in their world may include shiny floors, concrete, staircases, and gravel.